 What about bosses and co workers?

 The week before Christmas I walked around my hospital unit with a big red basket of these goodies and let people choose what they liked.
 Sometimes I made cookies and wrapped several for those who might not see anything they really wanted.
 Every year several would comment, “I was going to buy one of those but didn’t!”
-(Which made me feel very good!!)
+(Which made me feel really good!!)
 If I ran out of presents for the auxiliary staff, I could go out and get a few more of the items people seemed to respond the best to.

-The year after I moved away from one hospital I happened to run into one of my coworkers.
+The year after I moved away from one hospital I happened to run into one of my previous coworkers.
 They actually told me they missed my Christmas Basket!
 This is a nice way of giving to neighbors, building residents, grandchildren or neighbor children.

 Cooked goodies are always a winner

 Face it, we don’t always know our neighbors well enough to know what they like and don’t like; have or don’t have.
 But baking fresh cookies, candy, or some simple thing you sewed, crocheted, or made makes a lovely, thoughtful gift.
 Whether they like it or not, at least you gave them the gift of your time and effort.

 There are of course many more options.
 One I plan to do someday is a bit different.
 I am considering donating money to a worthy cause in the name of someone.
 There are many people needing food, clothing, shelter, and any number of items for survival.
 Think about donating to a worthy cause in the name of someone in your family.